Whitepaper

 Google Maps

-If you ask Pelicart to deliver to a new address that Woolworths has not seen before, we ask Google Maps to convert your description into coordinates Woolworths can understand.
+If you ask Pelicart to deliver to a new address that the store has not seen before, we ask Google Maps to convert your description into coordinates the store can understand.
 Google Maps sees only that address, and only when you give us a new one.

-Woolworths sees the cart Pelicart loads on your account, the same way it would see any cart you built yourself in their app.
-From Woolworths’ point of view, Pelicart is indistinguishable from you logging in on a different device.
+Whichever store you link sees the cart Pelicart loads on your account, the same way it would see any cart you built yourself in their app.
+From the store’s point of view, Pelicart is indistinguishable from you logging in on a different device.

 - 2026-05-11 Initial publication.